nico-zn/Operator-Manual/ops/flight-list.rst

 Legs
 ----

-Legs are displayed like this:
+Legs are displayed like this: |leg-com|

 From left to right: Departure Airport / Departure Airport Category (if defined by operator) / Type of leg (Arrow) / Arrival Airport / Arrival Airport Category.

 The leg arrow will be different according to the type of leg:

-- Commercial leg:
+- **Commercial leg:** |leg-com-1|
-- Empty Leg:
+- **Empty Leg:** |leg-empty|
-- Leg changed:  means Sales has amended this leg (e.g. departure time).
+- **Leg changed:** |leg-changed| means Sales has amended this leg (e.g. departure time).
 Open leg edit (see below) to see what has changed.
-- Leg deleted:  means leg or reservation has been cancelled by Sales.
+- **Leg deleted:**  |leg-deleted| means leg or reservation has been cancelled by Sales.
 OPS needs to remove it from planning or replace it with an empty leg.

 Group legs
 ^^^^^^^^^^

 To group legs already in the flight list to a mission, click on the leg arrow.
-In the pop-up, click on  and choose a mission below “Extract to mission”.
+In the pop-up, click on |action| and choose a mission below “Extract to mission”.

 Aircraft assignment
 ^^^^^^^^^^^^^^^^^^^